sakshampathak1508/Invoice-Generator/README.md

 		it takes a parameter at the end as an order id as oid to generate an invoice of that particular order

+Q2:
+Ans2:

+in order to auto generate a list of products/items with low stock/expiry from the inventory database.
+The list must be updated at 12 A.M. daily

+we need to have a field inside the model as expiry days and it needs to be sorted using the django order_by udated in the def save() function in django models.py to (expiry-datetime.datetime.date)

+Items.Objects.all().order_by(expiry)

+Q3:
+Ans3:

+Post save signal can be used to send api request to another server to create that user in it's database also